The Harmonic Indel Distance: Proof of main result

-\begin{proof} The symmetry $d(A, B) = d(B, A)$ follows trivially from the definition.
+\begin{proof}[Proof of Theorem \ref{thm:distance}] The symmetry $d(A, B) = d(B, A)$ follows trivially from the definition.
 So does the ``if'' direction of the second property.
 For the only if direction, note that $d(A, B)$ can be decomposed into a sum of two positive terms